 Interacting with your instructor

-You will spend many hours with your instructor, usually just the two of you, so it’s important that you feel comfortable in their company.
+You will spend many hours with your instructor, so it’s important that you feel comfortable in their company.

-It’s important to let your instructor know your preferred way to communicate and also tell them about any social interactions that might be difficult for you – for example, giving or receiving signals from other drivers or pedestrians.
+It’s important to let your instructor know your preferred way to communicate.
+Also be sure to tell them about any social interactions that might be difficult for you.
+For example, perhaps you need support with giving or receiving signals from other drivers or pedestrians.

 Do you have any physical needs?

-Autistic people process sensory information differently and some might be particularly sensitive to certain sounds, light or colours.
-This could make driving in certain conditions difficult, for example, experiencing bright headlights at night-time.
+Autistic people process sensory information differently.
+Some people with ASD might be particularly sensitive to certain sounds, light or colours.
+This could make driving in certain conditions difficult, for example, bright headlights when driving at night.

 Your driving instructor should be able to advise on ways they can make lessons more comfortable, especially if driving for longer periods.